-4.3 Dual Channel Algorithm
+4.3 Dual Channel Algorithm [Replaced by MDCA in R16.3 data release]

-The Dual Channel Algorithm (DCA or DPOL) is an extension of the SCA described in the previous section - it uses both H-polarized and V-polarized T_B observations to simultaneously retrieve soil moisture and VWC [33].
+The Dual Channel Algorithm (DCA or DPOL) is replaced by MDCA in the R16.3 data release (see Section 4.6).
+DCA is an extension of the SCA described in the previous section - it uses both H-polarized and V-polarized TB observations to simultaneously retrieve soil moisture and VWC [33].
 The inversion mechanism of the DCA starts with feeding the tau-omega model (Section 2.1, equation 1) with initial guesses of soil moisture and VWC.
-The quantities are then adjusted iteratively until the difference between the computed and observed T_B observations is minimized in a least square sense.
+The quantities are then adjusted iteratively until the difference between the computed and observed TB observations is minimized in a least square sense.
 Similar to the SCA, estimates of model parameters (e.g., surface temperature, surface roughness, and vegetation single scattering albedo) must be provided using ancillary datasets in the inversion process.